MartinBergstrom/MultichatTest/README.md

 # MultichatTest
 This is a simple chat program which uses thread to retrieve/send messages.
-Several clients can connect to the server which will broadcast all messages to the connected clients.
+Several clients can connect to the server.
+The server will broadcast its messages to all the connected clients.

 You can choose to run client/server with gui or in console mode.